jadijadi/lpic1book/content/1021_design_hard_disk_layout.md

 ### Case two: Network workstation

 As any other system `/boot` should be local \(a physical disk is connected to the machine\) and most of the time, the `/` \(root file system\) is also local.
-But in a network station, `/home` can be mounted from a network drive \(NFS, SMB, SSH, ..\).
+But in a network station, `/home` can be mounted from a network drive \(NFS, SMB, SSH, ...\).
 This lets users sit at any station, login, and have their own home mounted from a network drive.
 Swap can be mounted from network or local.

 ### Case three: Server

 On servers `/boot` is still local and based on usage, `/home` can be local or network.
-In many cases, we separate the `/var` because logs and many other files are there and being updated so it is good to separate it or even put it on more advanced storage \(like RAID disks to prevent data loss\).
+In many cases, we separate the `/var` because logs and many other files are there and being updated, so it is good to separate it or even put it on more advanced storage \(like RAID disks to prevent data loss\).
 Some people also separate the `/usr` and write-protect it \(read-only file systems\) or even mount the `/usr` from the network so they can change/update one file on the network storage and all the servers will use the new file \(You remember? `/usr` contains important executables like Apache webserver\).

-## Bonus! know about zram
+## Bonus!
+Know about zram
 Here I'll review the 3 different methods to add a *swap* to your OS.
-We will have a look at 3 different distros:
+We will take a look at 3 different distros:

 - Debian 11: Uses a swap partition
 - Ubuntu 22.04: Uses a swap file